yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 +----++----++----++----++----++----++----++----+    +----++----++----++----++----++----++----++----+
 ```

-To properly SIMD-ify these, we just need to make sure everything is aligned properly.
+All that's left to vectorize these is to align stuff.
+We might as well factor out the 8-wide
+axis-aligned box type, since that is what our intersection routine will be operating one.
 The final
-version of the wide node will look like this:
+version of the wide node:

 ```
 AABox_Pack_X8 :: struct {